Facebook Wants a Monopoly on Human Connection

 Facebook’s size is hard to fathom.
 Taking into account that some accounts are used by more than one person, it is estimated that over three billion people use the site.
 That is more than the populations of North and South America and Europe put together.
 Mark Zuckerberg is, functionally, a head of state, protected by private body guards.
 When he travels to a country, his visit draws kings and presidents and dominates headlines.
 Pope Francis gave him an audience.

 For students of Mr. Zuckerberg’s life, it all makes sense.
 As a teenager, he loved the board game Risk and the video game Civilization, in which players compete to build powerful empires.
 He studied the rulers of ancient Rome.
 “In particular, he had a fanboy affinity with the emperor Caesar Augustus, whose legacy is a mixed one: a brilliant conqueror and empathetic ruler who also had an unseemly lust for power,” writes Steven Levy in his authoritative book Facebook: The Inside Story.
-Mr. Zuckerberg even named his first-born child August.
+Mr. Zuckerberg even named his second child August.

 The website amplifies disagreements without any avenue for the possibility of a shared experience that might mitigate them.